wxt-dev/wxt/docs/guide/entrypoints.md

 [8:55:54 AM]  ERROR  entrypoints/content.ts: Cannot use imported variable "GOOGLE_MATCHES" before main function.
 See https://wxt.dev/guide/entrypoints.html#side-effects
 ```

-This throws an error because WXT needs to import each entrypoint during the build process to extract its definition (containing the `match`, `run_at`, `include`/`exclude`, etc.) to render the `manifest.json` correctly.
+This throws an error because WXT needs to import each entrypoint during the build process to extract its definition (containing the `match`, `runAt`, `include`/`exclude`, etc.) to render the `manifest.json` correctly.
 Before loading an entrypoint, a transformation is applied to remove all imports.
 This prevents imported modules (local or NPM) with side-effects from running during the build process, potentially throwing an error.

 :::details Why?